 The navigation supports the driver with e-tron specific functions, such as a route planner for calculating the fastest route with the shortest possible charging stops.
 The luggage compartment in the rear has a volume of up to 405 litres (366 litres for the RS model).

 The Audi e-tron GT is the latest electric car from VW.
 The first electric sedan from VW celebrated its world premiere on Tuesday evening.
-The Audi e-tron GT shares the technology with the Porsche Taycan but positions itself below in terms of… Continue reading
+The Audi e-tron GT shares the technology with the Porsche Taycan but positions itself… Continue reading

 Audi is continuing its assault on the electric vehicle market by introducing the Audi e-tron successor.
 This year, the Audi Q8 Sportback e-tron makes its world debut in Sweden at the eCarExpo electric car show on February 3–5… Continue reading